slaetthult/TempoRun/README.md

 ```
 data-validate checks if form field is not empty and not unchecked <br>
 data-validate-minlength defines the required min length of the form field's value
+<b>Note that the correct form field type is very important for the validation!</b>

 ``` bash
 this.validationSuccessfully